SSP6904/expressjs-starter-template/README.md

 > Q: Can I use a database server such as SQLite or MySQL with this?
 >
 > A: Yes you can.
 You can use any database server with it, as long if their is an npm package for what ever you're using.
 I recommend using [sequelize](https://sequelize.org/) because it's very easy to setup and can use any database server it's compatible with.
 When you setup your database connection settings, make sure you have them set in your environment file so that other users won't be able to hack into your database server and change what you have in it.
-Note that the enviroment file is ignored when pushing your changes, so you shouldn't have to worry about it being public to anyone who looks at your source code.
+Note that the environment file is ignored when pushing your changes, so you shouldn't have to worry about it being public to anyone who looks at your source code.

 ## Questions or issues
 If have any questions or want to file an issue on something about this template, please do so using the GitHub issue system.
 Note that I might not respond in time, so you should wait till I'm available to help you out.
 You can also fork this template and create a pull request with your own custom changes.